jonaac/Bitcoin-price-prediction-with-Deep-RL/README.md

 ## Results

-To the left you can see the prediction of the day-to-day pricing of Bitcoin, to the right you can find the prediction of day-to-day price changes of Bitcoin.
+To the left you can see the prediction of the day-to-day pricing of Bitcoin, to the right you can find the prediction of day-to-day Bitcoin price changes.
 <p align="center">
 	<img width="250" src="https://jonaac.github.io/img/lstmprediction.png" />
 	<img width="250" src="https://jonaac.github.io/img/lstmchangeprediction.png" />